 - Additionally, scheduling your telecast beforehand can help build anticipation from your supporters, who will know when they can tune in and interact with you during your stream.

-Remember, it’s important to consider your viewers demographics and previous engagement patterns before deciding when to go live on Facebook.
+Remember, it’s essential to consider your viewer’s demographics and previous engagement patterns before deciding when to go live on Facebook.
 Use insights and analytics to refine your strategy over time, but starting with Tuesdays and Thursdays in the early afternoon is a great place to begin.

 Weekends During Mid-morning Or Mid-afternoon